ENHANCING YOUR CAREER IN ORGANIC & REGENERATIVE FARMING

 - Farm Manager in East Gippsland (Cropping, Fodder & horticulture)

 - Established organic cropping enterprise (Riverina)

-For any interested applicants we encourage you to gain whatever experience you can in farming and business, whether through volunteering, getting to know farmers, or completing online or extension courses.
-We strongly support the National Organic Standards & Co-operative Principles amongst farming opportunities.
+For any interested applicants we encourage you to gain whatever experience you can in farming and business, whether through volunteering, getting to know your local farmers, or completing online or extension courses in your spare time.
+We strongly support the National Organic Standards and enabling more practical on-farm learning opportunities.
 We are an organisation that believes in a fair days work = a fair days pay.
 We expect farms to adhere to the fair and ethical treatment and payment of all farm workers, staff and partners.
 All applicants need to be permitted to work in Australia and in the region of the farm.

 If you are an existing organic farm owner or manager – and looking for your next generation farmer or have an opportunity for work experience then let us know so we can help you find the right person!
 You can promote via the Biological Journal – we also have a growing network of keen farmers Australia wide.
 You can send us details of your farm opportunity HERE.